Neurosurgery: Neuroanesthesia

 Neuroanesthesia is a field of anesthesiology which focuses on neurosurgery.
 Anesthesia is not used during the middle of an "awake" brain surgery.
 Awake brain surgery is where the patient is conscious for the middle of the procedure and sedated for the beginning and end.
 This procedure is used when the tumor does not have clear boundaries and the surgeon wants to know if they are invading on critical regions of the brain which involve functions like talking, cognition, vision, and hearing.
 It will also be conducted for procedures which the surgeon is trying to combat epileptic seizures.

 History

 The physician Hippocrates (460–370 BCE) made accounts of using different wines to sedate patients while trepanning.
 In 60 CE, Dioscorides, a physician, pharmacologist, and botanist, detailed how mandrake, henbane, opium, and alcohol were used to put patients to sleep during trepanning.
 In 972 CE, two brother surgeons in Paramara, now India, used "samohine" to sedate a patient while removing a small tumor, and awoke the patient by pouring onion and vinegar in the patient's mouth.
 The combination of carbon dioxide, hydrogen, and nitrogen, was a form of neuroanesthesia adopted in the 18th century and introduced by Humphry Davy.

 Neurosurgery methods

+Imaging and navigation

 Various Imaging methods are used in modern neurosurgery diagnosis and treatment.
-They include computer assisted imaging computed tomography (CT), magnetic resonance imaging (MRI), positron emission tomography (PET), magnetoencephalography (MEG), and stereotactic radiosurgery.
+They include computer assisted imaging computed tomography (CT), magnetic resonance imaging (MRI), positron emission tomography (PET), magnetoencephalography (MEG), and stereotactic surgery.
 Some neurosurgery procedures involve the use of intra-operative MRI and functional MRI.